jquinby/jekyll-now/books.md

 ---
 Completed, most recent at the top:

-_The Dune Chronicles, 1-5_ by Frank Herbert
+The _Dune_ series by Frank Herbert
 _The First Philosophers: The Presocratics and Sophists_ by Robin Wakefield
 _Annihilation_, _Authority_, and _Acceptance_ by Jeff VanderMeer
 _Compendium on the Diaconate_, USSCB, Enzo Petrolino, Ed.